KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

 We thought of:

-- Has a label: the data has to relate to a concept of inquiry
+- Has a label: data relates to a concept of inquiry
   - e.g. 16* &rarr; temperature, London &rarr; geography, 14:00 &rarr; time
 - Has an identifier: a person or an organiisation has to observe, collect or measure the data
-  - e.g. a meteorologist
+  - e.g. a meteorologist, Met Office
 - The data type is consistent within a single inquiry: e.g. all numbers, all text, all symbols

----

-## Data types

-- Data can be ...
-    - Qualitative / Quantitative
-    - *Should we include nominal, ordinal, discrete and continous?*

 ---